vermilion00/qmk_firmware/docs/features/analog_matrix.md

 "bottom_values_right": [242, 291, 286, 253]
 ```

 # AVR configuration

 This feature doesn't work on AVR chips.
+Support may be added in the future, but ARM is preferred due to firmware size limitations.

 # ARM configuration

-This feature needs an extensive amount of configuration to work correctly.
+Enable the ADC peripheral.

 ## halconf.h